renovatebot/renovate/docs/usage/configuration-options.md

 #### combination

-This option allows to combine the values of multiple lines inside your file.
-This is also possible using both other `matchStringStrategy`s but with these the file content between the lines has to be factored in and can easily broken in some scenarios e.g. someone adds a comment between the lines or changes the order.
+This option allows the possibility to combine the values of multiple lines inside a file.
-`combination` will only update a single dependency, if you want to update multiple dependencies using `combination` you have to define multiple regex managers.
+While using multiple lines is also possible using both other `matchStringStrategy` values, the `combination` approach is less susceptible to white space or line breaks stopping a match.

-As the other strategies will consider all matches of `matchStrings`, but later set regex groups will overwrite earlier ones.
+`combination` will only match at most one dependency per file, so if you want to update multiple dependencies using `combination` you have to define multiple regex managers.

-At the end the values will be merged, and a single dependency will be created.
+Matched group values will be merged to form a single dependency.

 renovate.json: